 While they didn't have that deep-fried crisp, the fries were still very crunchy when finished cooking in the air fryer.

 What about other fried treats?

-Fries are one thing, but what is the difference between air fryers and deep fryers when it comes to making other crisp goodies such as fried chicken?
+Fries are one thing, but what is the difference between an air fryer vs deep fryer when it comes to making other crisp goodies, such as fried chicken?